Reflective Memory — Agent Guide

 Tracking Commitments

-Use speech-act tags to make the commitment structure of work visible:
+Use speech-act tags to make the commitment structure visible:

 See TAGGING.md for the full speech-act framework.